-Dr. Socha is trained in the fields of epidemiology, environmental health, public health preparedness, tabletop exercise development for chemical/biological/radiological agents, human teratology (birth defects), environmental science including sampling techniques for groundwater, surface water, soil, soil gas and spore sampling for bioterrorism agents.
+Dr. Socha is trained in the fields of public health preparedness, epidemiology, environmental health, tabletop exercise development for chemical/biological/radiological agents, human teratology (birth defects), environmental science including sampling techniques for groundwater, surface water, soil, soil gas and spore sampling for bioterrorism agents.

 Dr. Socha has extensive experience in project management, risk management, risk communication, and meeting facilitation.
 She received her Press Training and Tribal Liaison training from Center for Disease Control and Prevention’s (CDC) University (internal training institute for CDC Employees).

 Dr. Socha received her bachelor’s degree in Zoology from Michigan State University, her MS in Exercise Physiology from University of Florida, her MSPH in Epidemiology from University of Alabama, Birmingham, and her Doctorate in Public Health / Environmental Health (also) from the University Alabama, Birmingham.
-In 2014 she was certified as a Hospital Emergency Coordinator (CHEC) at Georgia Reagents University.
-She has a U.S. Security Clearance .